-- (a) Certain development program expenditures were offset by grant reimbursement revenues totaling \$51,007 and \$74,233 during the six-month periods ended June 30, 2022 and 2021, respectively. - (b) Certain 2021 amounts have been reclassified from Tc99m Tilmanocept to Manocept Platform Diagnostics to conform to the 2022 presentation.
+- (a) Certain development program expenditures were offset by grant reimbursement revenues totaling \$51,007 and \$86,500 during the nine-month periods ended September 30, 2022 and 2021, respectively. - (b) Certain 2021 amounts have been reclassified from Tc99m Tilmanocept to Manocept Platform Diagnostics, and from non-project R&D expenses to Tc99m Tilmanocept, to conform to the 2022 presentation. - (c) Changes in regulatory strategy resulted in the reversal of certain previously recorded expenses related to the Tc99m Tilmanocept development program during the nine-month period ended September 30, 2022.

-We expect to continue the advancement of our efforts with our Manocept platform during the remainder of 2022.
-We currently expect our total R&D expenses, including both out-of-pocket charges as well as internal headcount and support costs, to be higher in 2021 than in 2021.
+We expect to continue the advancement of our efforts with our Manocept platform during the remainder of 2022 and into 2023.
+We currently expect our total R&D expenses, including both out-of-pocket charges as well as internal headcount and support costs, to be higher in 2022 than in 2021.
 However, the ongoing global COVID-19 pandemic has impacted the global economy and may impact our operations, including the potential interruption of our clinical trial activities and our supply chain.
 For example, the COVID-19 outbreak delayed enrollment in our NAV3-32 clinical study in the UK due to national COVID-19-related shutdowns.
 In addition, the regulatory approval process in India was delayed by the impact of COVID-19 in that country.
 The COVID-19 pandemic may delay enrollment in our future clinical trials due to prioritization of hospital resources toward the outbreak, and some patients may be unwilling to enroll in our future trials or be unable to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services, which would delay our ability to conduct clinical trials or release clinical trial results.
 The spread of an infectious disease, including COVID-19, may also result in the inability of our suppliers to deliver clinical drug supplies on a timely basis or at all.
 In addition, hospitals may reduce staffing and reduce or postpone certain treatments in response to the spread of an infectious disease.
 Such events may result in a period of business disruption, and in reduced operations, or doctors and medical providers may be unwilling to participate in our clinical trials, any of which could materially affect our business, financial condition and results of operations.